Payment of Fees

 The additional programme costs (sometimes called bench fees or research costs) are charged to allow the School to provide a range of facilities in addition to the teaching and supervision of students.
 These may include the cost of basic consumables, equipment purchase, hire and maintenance, computing hardware and software and other exceptional costs not covered by tuition fees.

 Additional programme costs, are payable if indicated on the formal offer of admission issued by the College of Science and Engineering.
-The current rates are £600 for MSc by Research students and £1,000 per annum for PhD and MPhil students.
+The current rates are £1000 for MSc by Research and PhD students.

 For those students in receipt of funding the formal offer of funding will indicate whether additional programme costs are included.